segmentio/segment-docs/src/protocols/transform/index.md

 ## What is a Transformation?

 With Transformations, you can change data as it flows through Segment to either correct bad data or customize data for a specific destination.
 Change event and property names to align events with your Tracking Plan, or to conform to a destination-specific requirement.
-For example, a Transformation could be created to change an event name from `completed_order` to `Order Completed` to conform to [Segment's ecommerce spec](/docs/connections/spec/ecommerce/v2/#order-completed).
+For example, you can create a Transformation to change an event name from `completed_order` to `Order Completed` to conform to [Segment's ecommerce spec](/docs/connections/spec/ecommerce/v2/#order-completed).

 You can also use [Segment's Public API](https://docs.segmentapis.com/tag/Transformations){:target="_blank"} to transform events, properties, and property values for many [use cases](#use-cases).